Semileptonic Decay of $\Omega_c^0 \to \Xi^- l^+ \nu_l$ From Light-Cone Sum Rules

-Our next work is to derive the other way to describe the correlation function.
-In our work, we use the light-cone sum rule to express the QCD theoretical formalism.
-For this purpose, we expand the correlation function on the light-cone with the light-cone distribution amplitudes of $\Xi$ baryon~\cite{Liu:2009lc}.
-Substituted the heavy baryon current (\ref{baryon current}) and the weak decay current (\ref{weak current}) into the correlation function (\ref{correlation function 2}), after contract the heavy quark, we obtain the correlation function
+The next work is to derive the QCD theoretical side of the correlation function.
+In this work, the light-cone sum rule is used to express the QCD theoretical formalism.
+For this purpose, we expand the correlation function on the light-cone with the LCDAs of $\Xi$ baryon~\cite{Liu:2009lc}.
+Substituted the heavy baryon current (\ref{baryon current}) and the weak decay current (\ref{weak current}) into the correlation function (\ref{correlation function 2}), after contracting the heavy quark, we get the correlation function

-In these calculations, we use the LCDAs transformation relations, and the LCDAs of $\Xi$ has been given in~\cite{Liu:2009lc}.
-We will also give the LCDAs and other formulas we need in our calculations in Appendix A, where we only display the parameters we need, and the completeness form can be found in~\cite{Liu:2009lc, Liu:2009da}.
-After the standard procedure of light-cone sum rule calculations and performing Borel transformations both on the two sides of hadron and theoretical representation, we get the final light-cone sum rules of these form factors $f_i (g_i) (i=1,2)$ as follows:
+In these calculations, the LCDAs transformation relations are used, and the LCDAs of $\Xi$ has been given in~\cite{Liu:2009lc}.
+The LCDAs and other formulas needed in the calculations are also given in Appendix A, where only the parameters needed are displayed, and the completeness form can be found in~\cite{Liu:2009lc, Liu:2009da}.
+After the standard procedure of light-cone sum rule calculations and performing Borel transformations both on the two sides of hadron and theoretical representation, by choosing the structures $1, \slashed{z}\slashed{q}, \gamma_5$ and $\slashed{z}\slashed{q}\gamma_5$ in our sum rules.
+The final light-cone sum rules of these form factors $f_i (g_i) (i=1,2)$ are as follows: